hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 Some of the advantages of distributing the API in OpenAPI 3.0 format:

 1. Updates to the API can be generated in a more agile manner where documentation is embedded, describing any endpoints, parameters, and more; such as contact information, license, terms of use.
-2. Consumers of this API also gain the benefits of agility, by using the converter from openAPI yaml, or json to any programming language that is used as part of their automation or CI/CD workflow.
+2. Consumers of this API also gain the benefits of agility by using the converter from openAPI yaml, or json to any programming language that is used as part of their automation or CI/CD workflow.
 (Please check https://openapi.tools for more information for the API tools to generate client code)

 ### DSCC REST API Details